stc/cc-p5/README.md

 ### Basics
 - introduction to the environment, mostly based on [this and corresponding](https://p5js.org/get-started/) tutorials

+### Systems
+- computational thinkig, working with algorithms and conditionals

+### Data
+- working with data: realtime, recorded (CSV), and API calls

 ### Misc
 - examples, related to different usage areas (deploying, platform specific stuff, etc)